OpenDataDSL/website/blog/2023-05-11-data_flows/index.md

 After the report is saved, it will automatically email our newsletter to the configured recipients.

 ## Conclusion
-If you followed the example, you can see that with a small amount of initial configuration using event data flows, we can reduce the amount of time we spend on a daily basis.
+You can see from this example that with a small amount of initial configuration using event data flows, we can reduce the amount of time we spend on a daily basis.

 Event-driven data-flows make this possible by performing your custom actions automatically after an event happens thereby reducing time and manual errors.